Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: Introduction

-One line of GRAND's development focuses on correlated channels, where variants have been introduced that exploit statistical knowledge of correlation to improve decoding, including GRAND Markov Order (GRAND-MO) \cite{An2022GRANDAI} for hard input and Ordered Reliability Bits GRAND Approximate Independence (ORBGRAND-AI) \cite{Duffy23ORBGRANDAI,Jane2024UsingNoiseColoring,Jane2024UsingChannelEstimation,orbgrandai2025Journal} for soft input.
+One line of GRAND's development focuses on correlated channels, where variants have been introduced that exploit statistical knowledge of correlation to improve decoding, including GRAND Markov Order (GRAND-MO) \cite{An2022GRANDAI,zhan2022noise} for hard input and Ordered Reliability Bits GRAND Approximate Independence (ORBGRAND-AI) \cite{Duffy23ORBGRANDAI,orbgrandai2025Journal} for soft input.
 The latter development leverages ideas from thermodynamic probability theory, e.g. \cite{lewis1995entropy}, to achieve multiple dB decoding improvement in channels with memory.
 ORBGRAND-AI's practicality has been demonstrated in a taped out chip \cite{orbgrandai2025Ece}.

 A natural question arises as to whether the principles underlying ORBGRAND-AI can be adapted for use with GCD.
 Here we first demonstrate that a direct combination of ORBGRAND-AI with GCD results in mildly degraded BLER in return for much fewer queries.
-With a more nuanced understanding of these ideas, we establish that this combination can be modified to leverage total channel state information (CSI), resulting in up to an additional ${\sim} 0.75$ dB improvement in BLER over ORBGRAND-AI while retaining some query reduction.
+With a more nuanced understanding of how the theory of Approximate Independence is used in ORBGRAND-AI as well as the decoding process of GCD, we establish that this combination can be modified to leverage total channel state information (CSI), resulting in up to an additional ${\sim} 0.75$ dB improvement in BLER over ORBGRAND-AI while retaining some query reduction.

 The remainder of this paper is organized as follows.
 Section \ref{sec_prelim} introduces preliminaries, including summaries of ORBGRAND-AI and GCD.
 Section \ref{ORBAIGCD} describes the two proposed decoding algorithms whose performance is shown in Section \ref{sec_simulation}.
 Conclusions can be found in Section \ref{Sec_conclusion}.